-Beginning in the Ming Dynasty (1368-1644) a wonderful new art form took route and flourished in China: the production of elegant, utilitarian furniture with clean lines and ingenious craftsmanship.
-This tradition of superior furniture design continued with a more heavily detailed style through the Qing Dynasty (1644-1911), and survived through the 20th Century with the addition of Western influences such as Shanghai Art Deco.
+Beginning in the Ming Dynasty (1368-1644), a wonderful new art form took root and flourished in China: the production of elegant, utilitarian furniture with clean lines and ingenious craftsmanship.
+This tradition of superior furniture design continued with a more heavily detailed style through the Qing Dynasty (1644-1911) and survived through the 20th Century with the addition of Western influences such as Shanghai Art Deco.

-Since the the Ming period a signature feature of Chinese furniture design has been the use of rich, gorgeous pieces of handmade hardware.
-Traditional Chinese brass hardware isn't shiny and tinny like the kind you'll see in an average hardware store.
+Since the Ming period, a signature feature of Chinese furniture design has been the use of rich, gorgeous pieces of handmade hardware.
+Traditional Chinese brass hardware isn't shiny and tinny like the kind you'll see at an average hardware store.
 It's made out of thick, heavy pieces of pure brass that have substance and heft.

 HOW TO INSTALL

 Many of our brass items, such as lions and hinges, install with nails and screws just like Western hardware.
 Most of the cabinet plates and pulls, however, install with a pin, which threads through the wood just like a screw and is bent flat on the opposite side to hold the pull in place.
 While this is not a common way to attach hardware in the West, it's very easy to do and when installed properly, hardware attached with brass pins is stronger than those attached with screws and cleaner than nails.
 Please take a look here for simple directions on how to install.

 HOW TO POLISH AND CLEAN